BrighTide/sys3-public/concordance system 4.md

          - being able to use a collection of podcast snippets, tweets, and LW articles can kind of triangulate what you're trying to communicate
          - Thesis: Often hard disagreements come down to a clash in really complex hyper thoughts that give conflicting intuitions

-      📂 CANONICAL HANDLES          - "There's something very helpful about having a shared and evolving bespoke canon with which to refer to complex nascent concepts and issues"
+      📂 CANONICAL HANDLES          - "There's something very helpful about having a neutral canon with which to refer to concepts and issues"
       ➗ FACTORING                  - "Being able to factor stance space and see the agreement breakdown by cohort seems *really important*"
          - ![](/assets/2023-01-18-09-06-18.png)
          - factoring into epistemic, normative, and causal